Arts & Culture

 The Hilltown CDC is a recipient of a LISC Creative Placemaking grant and is actively engaging the community in enhancing the role of arts and culture as an important tool in community development.
 Creative communities have proven to be a strong driver of economic growth, quality of life and healthy, connected places to live, work and visit.

-Hilltown CDC has been promoting Arts and Culture programming as an economic and small business development tool as well as a community planning approach.
+Hilltown CDC promotes Arts and Culture programming as an economic and small business development tool as well as for community planning.
 We continue to grow our arts and culture economy by supporting as many art groups and initiatives as we can:

-• Hilltown Open Studio Tour is an annual event that takes place in June.
-In 2018, the 27 participating artists considered it a great success with reports of studio visitors ranging from 80 in one studio to 200 in another.
-We compiled visitor names and contact info collected to put together one shared mailing list.
+• Hilltown Open Studio Tour is an annual event that will take place on June 22 & 23, 2019.
+This year there are 29 participating artists in 24 studios in 11 diverse mediums, with live demonstrations planned throughout the weekend.
+This year we are excited to expand our tour through a special partnership with the Trustees of Reservations at the Bryant Homestead.
+Last year, 27 participating artists considered it a great success with reports of studio visitors ranging from 80 in one studio to 200 in another.
 The average sale amount per artist was $800 with some going over $2,000 for the weekend.

 If you would like to be part of the Hilltown CDC’s creative placemaking work please contact Kate Bavelock at firstname.lastname@example.org